jocodev1/mithril-cli/README.md

 ### For development

-Run `npm run dev` to quick build your files for development.
+Run `npm run dev` to quickly build your files for development.
 To view your changes, open the `dist/index.html` file.
 Webpack will automatically watch for changes, but you will have to manually refresh your browser.

 (Hot-reloading is planned for future versions of this CLI)

 ### For production

 Run `npm run build` to build your files for production.
 The file names will be hashed and will need to be run on an HTTP server at this point.

+You can always run `npm run dev` to replace these production files and continue making changes in your development environment.